Florida Memorial University hires basketball coach Ansar Al-Ameen

-MIAMI GARDENS, Fla. - A new era begins as Florida Memorial University officially named it’s new head coach for their men’s basketball team.
+MIAMI GARDENS, Fla. - A new era begins as Florida Memorial University officially named its new men's head basketball team.

-There was a lot of excitement at the FMU campus in Miami Gardens on Tuesday.
-Former NBA player Isiah "Ish" Thomas was on campus for the announcement.
+There was a lot of excitement at the FMU campus Tuesday in Miami Gardens.
+Former NBA player Isiah Thomas was on campus for the announcement.

 The university had promised it would be someone who had worked extensively with NBA-caliber players.
-They chose Ansar Al-ameen to lead the Lions.
+It chose Ansar Al-Ameen to lead the Lions.

-Thomas, the 57-year-old Basketball Hall of Fame player who coached the Indiana Pacers, the New York Knicks and later Florida International University's basketball team, said he has known Al-ameen for years.
+Thomas, the 57-year-old Basketball Hall of Fame player who coached the Indiana Pacers, New York Knicks and later Florida International University's basketball team, said he has known Al-Ameen for years.

 "I am positive that with these young athletes that we have here, he will impart knowledge, he will impart wisdom," Thomas said.